netlify/staticgen/source/projects/ngtable.md

 authorurl: http://equalteam.net
 description: Simple table with sorting and filtering on AngularJS.
 ---

-This directive allow to liven up your tables.
-It support sorting, filtering and pagination.
-Header row with titles and filters automatic generated on compilation step.
+NG-table enhances your HTML tables.
+It supports sorting, filtering and pagination.
+Header row with titles and filters automatic generated.

 #### Preview: